 Nearby, a path leads down to CasCades restaurant, the beating heart of the resort with its 10-meter cone-shaped grass thatched roof.
 Here Belgian executive chef Nic inspires Balinese and Western creations imbued with a classic European sensibility.
 The perfect setting for a romantic or special occasion, the restaurant offers world-class dining using only the freshest and highest quality international and local produce.

 Each of the spacious 25 villas is exquisitely furnished and exceedingly private.
 Moreover, each villa has its own heated pool and outdoor cabana as well as unrivaled views of the surrounding valley and dense jungle.
 Adding to the serenity, the constant calm, cool sound of the rolling river rises from the valley ravine as guests sit on their private terraces and relax.

 7. COMO Shambhala Estate

 COMO Shambhala Estate is a true ‘Retreat for Change’ with resident experts including a yoga teacher, a Pilates teacher, an Ayurveda consultant, and Oriental medicine expert.

-Picture serenity, and it’s likely you’ll imagine COMO Shambhala Estate.
+Picture serenity, and you’ll likely imagine COMO Shambhala Estate.
 Set deep within the lush Balinese forest overlooking the Ayung River, this “retreat for change” offers a life perspective as tranquil as the waters below.

-Five multi-suite residences are themed after nature’s elements, with a variety of private villas for a sense of oneness with the pristine setting.
+Five multi-suite residences are themed after nature’s elements, with various private villas for a sense of oneness with the pristine setting.
 Each features butler service and an infinity swimming pool.
 Enjoy healthful and energizing COMO Shambhala cuisine and the aid of professional nutritionists; de-stress in the springs and the holistic spa; and renew with renowned healers, yoga masters, and life coaches.

 Please note: families and children under 16 years old are welcome only in Villas or Residences, which have been booked in their entirety only.
 COMO Shambhala Estate requires a minimum three nights stay.